 Where and When

-The Craft Fair takes place at an independent Catholic school at 541 West Keith Road which is about halfway between the Lions Gate Bridge and Second Narrows Bridge in North Vancouver.
+The school’s address is 541 West Keith Road which is about halfway between the Lions Gate Bridge and Second Narrows Bridge in North Vancouver.
+It’s about a five-minute drive from Lonsdale Quay and the Shipyards District.
+During the event free parking is available on neighbouring streets.

 Admission Rates

-The St. Thomas Aquinas Christmas Craft Fair is one of the Lower Mainland’s largest and best-run markets of its kind.
+The St. Thomas Aquinas Christmas Craft Fair & Market is one of the Lower Mainland’s largest and best-run markets of its kind.
 It’s well-known for the quality of its products, and shoppers come not only from the North Shore, but from across all of Metro Vancouver.
 It’s a first-rate event!

 Information for Vendors